BksRhalid/Alyra-VotingSystem_including_UnitTest/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Below the instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Here the list things you need to use the software and how to install them.

 - For this project we are going to use yarn